kartikayverma56/cs452-mergesort/README.md

   - This is a **PASS/FAIL** score.
 1 read/write error or leaking 1
     byte will result in a zero for this section.
 There is no partial credit for this section.
-- [5 pts] Documentation: README.md file (replace this current README.md with a new one using the template on the course page)
+- [5 pts] Documentation: README.md file (replace this current README.md with a new one using the template.
+Do not check in this current README.)